leoguignard/Time-registration/README.md

 # Time-registration

-This repository contains the time registration script proposed in our Mouse-Atlas article.
+This repository contains the time registration script proposed in the article *In toto imaging and reconstruction of post-implantation mouse development at the single-cell level*.

 ## Description of the repository
 Folders: